Lurana W. Sheldon: Writing

 By 1900, her published stories amounted to over two hundred and her humorous verses were known to every editor of a Sunday newspaper and pictorial weekly in the United States.
-From 1900–02, she worked under contract with one of the large publishing houses of New York City.
+From 1900 to 1902, she worked under contract with one of the large publishing houses of New York City.
 In one year alone (1900), Sheldon's published work amounted to over one million words, and not a week passed without a story from her pen appearing upon the bookstands.
 In 1901, Sheldon spent six months at Saratoga Springs, New York before returning to New York City, having benefitted by the change of air and long-continued rest.

 Sheldon wrote war poetry for The New York Times, the New York Times Current History Magazine, and Munsey's Magazine.
 So many of Sheldon's poems appeared on the editorial page of The New York Times that her name became closely associated with that paper.
-Perhaps the best efforts of Sheldon were the occasional serious articles which appeared in various periodicals for advanced thought, for they demonstrated the writer to be not only an essayer of fiction, but also a writer of that mental calibre which was attained through profound thought and careful investigation.
+While Sheldon was better known for her poetry, she occasionally wrote non-fiction articles for various periodicals.

 She is also remembered for her "Marion Marlowe" dime novel series including My Queen, which was an exception to the romance stories of the day where the heroine married at the end of the novel, leaving no compelling reason to write a sequel.